 Occupy Madrid, May 20, 2011 (Kadellar)

-This should be no surprise to regular readers of this page.
-Back in 2010 (see Civil War in Greece?), I warned, “Austerity measures in Europe will likely cause civil unrest”.
+This is not a surprise to me.
+Back in 2010 (see Civil War in Greece?), I warned, “Austerity measures in Europe will likely cause civil unrest.”
 As well later in December 2010 (see Civil Unrest in Greece (and it was predicted) where I warned:

 Civil unrest in Europe is expected.
 Places such as France, Germany, Spain, Portugal, Italy, and Eastern Europe have potential for this occurrence.
 In addition to austerity measures, Islamic protests and immigration related issues will also likely be factors in flaming protests and devastating riots.
 Expanded civil unrest will have major impacts on the euro and on Europe itself.

 And back in May 2012, I warned that more unrest was expected to come from Spain (see Over 100,000 Protest Austerity in Spain).
 And we are seeing that.